Last Updated on August 8, 2020 by Calibre 11

 The 7750 first appeared in 1977, when Heuer launched two new models- the Kentucky (below) and the Pasadena.
 While the Kentucky had a relatively short life (1977, 1978), the Pasadena was available until the end of Heuer family ownership in 1982.

-In addition, Heuer launched a second-generation Heuer Montreal in 1981 (below), a design which was a similar to the Pasadena.
+In addition, Heuer launched a second-generation Heuer Montreal in 1981 (above right), a design which was a similar to the Pasadena.

 While Valjoux was part of AUSAG, Lemania had been part of the rival conglomerate SSIH.
 When AUSAG and SSIH came together in the early 1980s to form Swatch Group, some rationalisation was needed.
 Given that the new group already had movement experts ETA and Valjoux, Lemania was deemed surplus to requirements, and so was spun out of SSIH as a new independent company, Nouvelle Lemania (today, Lemania has returned to the fold- it is part of Swatch Group- essentially what Breguet call their “in-house” movements are made by the Lemania).